andrewmoles2/rTrainIntroduction/Workshop4a/rWorkshop4a.md

 # What will this workshop cover?

-In this workshop, the aim is to cover how to load and work with data frames, as well as an introduction to packages.
+In this workshop, the aim is to introduce you to data frames.
 We will be covering:

-*  Introduction to packages
 *  Manually making data frames
-*  Loading in data
 *  Getting information on data frames
 *  Indexing data frames
 *  Adjusting row and column names
+*  Adding rows and columns to data frames

 # Information on how the session is run